-- · for all stitches and fabrics - · altered stitch length and width settings are saved automatically - · sew a stitch (e.g. zig-zag stitch) - · select and sew a second stitch (e.g. straight stitch) - · when the first stitch (zig-zag), is recalled, all altered settings remain - · particularly useful when alternating between two applications, such as seaming and edge finishing - · the altered memory can hold as many stitches as - · the altered memory is lost when the machine is turned off
+- · for all stitches and fabrics - · altered stitch length and width settings are saved automatically - sew a stitch (e.g. zig-zag stitch) - select and sew a second stitch (e.g. straight stitch) - · when the first stitch (zig-zag), is recalled, all altered settings remain - · particularly useful when alternating between two applications, such as seaming and edge finishing - · the altered memory can hold as many stitches as needed